-We conduct exploratory experiments using our system to fact-check claims concerning COVID-19.
-We task a medical student to write 36 COVID-related claims.
-For each claim $c$, we use \sysname to predict evidence abstracts $\Ehat(c)$.
-The same medical student annotator assigns a label to each $(c, \Ehat(c))$ pair.
-A pair is labeled \emph{plausible} if $\Ehat(c)$ was nonempty, and at least half of the evidence abstracts in $\Ehat(c)$ are judged to have reasonable rationales and labels.
+We conduct exploratory experiments using our system to verify claims concerning COVID-19.
+We tasked a medical student to write 36 COVID-related claims.
+For each claim $c$, we used \sysname to predict evidence abstracts $\Ehat(c)$.
+The annotator examined each $(c, \Ehat(c))$ pair.
+A pair was labeled \emph{plausible} if $\Ehat(c)$ was nonempty, and at least half of the evidence abstracts in $\Ehat(c)$ were judged to have reasonable rationales and labels.
 For 23 / 36 claims, the response of \sysname was deemed plausible by our annotator, demonstrating that \sysname is able to successfully retrieve and classify evidence in many cases.
 Two examples are shown in Table \ref{tbl:covid_example}.
 In both cases, our system identifies both supporting \emph{and} refuting evidence.

-Table \ref{tbl:covid_example} shows two example claims, both with supporting and refuting evidence identified by \sysname.
-For the majority of these COVID-related claims (23 out of 36), the rationales produced by \sysname was deemed \emph{plausible} by our annotator, demonstrating that \sysname is able to successfully retrieve and classify evidence in many cases.
-An examination of errors reveals that the system can be confused by context, where abstracts are labeled \supports or \refutes even though the rationale sentences reference a different disease or drug from the claim.
-An example of this is also provided in Table \ref{tbl:covid_example}.